 How over the ear headphones fit on your head is one of the most important things to consider, especially for gaming headsets.
 If you’re going to be gaming for long periods of time, a bad headset can be physically painful—meaning you can’t really give all your focus to fragging.

 It might seem fine at first, but trapped heat, sweat, and friction can build up over time.
 After an hour or so, even minor discomfort can feel pretty awful.
 A little extra weight in the wrong spot can give you neck pains.
-Slight pressure in the band can turn into aching ears.
+Slight pressure in the band can turn into sore ears or full-on headaches.

 The quality of a headphone’s seal greatly affects the quality of its sound.
 Poor isolation can really change what you hear, and that’s especially important for headsets and games that use very slight directional audio cues.